-This vegan cream of celery soup is gluten free, dairy free, and can be made soy free too.
-It’s hearty, creamy, and pure vegan comfort food!
+This hearty vegan cream of celery soup tastes just like the classic, yet without dairy.
+It’s rich, creamy, and pure vegan comfort food!
 Using a few simple ingredients that you probably already have in your kitchen; this easy soup is a family favorite!
-Rich creamy comfort food like mom used to make… only made vegan!
+Rich creamy classic comfort food like mom used to make... only made vegan!

 - Broth - I like to use the Not Chick’n broth cubes because my family likes that flavor, but any vegetable broth will work.

 - Celery - Because it's cream of celery soup.

 - Garlic powder - for flavor.
 You can also use onion powder or fresh garlic.

 - Nutritional Yeast - For a savory slightly cheesy flavor (optional).
 You can learn more about nutritional yeast in this detailed post.

 - Salt and Pepper - to season the soup.
 I like to add a dash of red pepper flakes for more flavor and a little heat.